 Want NexGoal to help you access the often-closed community of passive candidates and start sourcing top-performing employees for your organization?
-We have tracked great success within the mortgage and title industry and would love to introduce you to talent we believe in!
-Contact our CEO, Kevin Dahl, at email@example.com to start putting your plan into action.
+Filling positions in Engineering, Management, Sales, Customer Support, etc. across clients within SaaS, IT Consulting, IT Operations (and more), we are confident in our ability to connect you to proven talent.
+Contact our CEO, Kevin Dahl, at email@example.com to start putting this plan into action.

 *Reference this article, and we will promote your job openings on LinkedIn and/or Indeed for free!